ChavezJuanC/ClickOpotamus/README.md

     Translating concepts from other languages like JavaScript to C#.

 This project helped me dive deeper into these concepts and see them in action.

 Getting Started
 Prerequisites

-    .NET 8.0 SDK (LTS) as of December 25, 2024.
-    A code editor or IDE such as Visual Studio or Visual Studio Code.

-Getting Started
-Prerequisites